-FacetWP allows you to add advanced filtering to listings on your website.
-In this tutorial, we walk you through the process of creating multilingual filters using WPML.
+FacetWP allows you to add advanced filtering to the listings on your website.
+We’ll show you how to create multilingual filters using WPML.

 - Getting Started